mhauri/Mhauri_LogView/README.md

 ==============

 This extension allows you to read the logfiles stored in Magento's /var/log directory directly in the admin backend.
-So you don't need to terminal access to your Magento installation.
+So you don't need terminal access to your Magento installation.

 Donation
 ========